The Best of Halloween.

 So, in this post I want to share with you some of my favourite films to watch in the run up to Halloween, by counting down my top 15 picks.

 Without further ado, Number 15 on the list is Edward Scissorhands.

-I found myself debating which Tim Burton movies to include and which to leave out of this post, so that I didn’t just rattle off Burton’s filmography and call it a personal list.
+I found myself debating which Tim Burton movies to include and which to leave out of this post.
 The reason I had to include Edward Scissorhands is because it just oozes eerie, gloomy magic.
 From Danny Elfman’s iconic opening theme to Depp’s minimalist but effective acting, there is so much to admire.
 Also, this is without a doubt one of, if not the most sentimental film from Tim Burton.
 His teenage isolation and emotional trauma is encapsulated by this iconic outcast character.

 Number 14 on the list is again not exactly a halloween movie, but a ghostly classic by M. Night Shyamalan...The Sixth Sense.
 I mean, can you get more spooky that a little kid whispering that he sees dead people everywhere?
 I remember being scared sh**less by this film when I was a kid, and as an adult I just absolutely love it for its cinematic qualities, heartbreaking relationships and the mind-boggling third act.
 Big thumbs up.

 Feed me Seymour!
 Yep, moving on to number 13, I ask you to humour me.
 It’s Little Shop of Horrors.

 I often forget just how much I love this movie and I think it’s great to watch at this time of year, because it’s so ridiculously campy and hilarious, despite its oddly morbid storyline.
 This musical movie has it all: Steve Martin as a sadistic dentist, guest appearances from Bill Murray and John Candy, songs that you won’t be able to get out your head for a week, and one “mean green mother” of a plant.
 Good stuff.